pranay-k4/BuildPad/README.md

 # BuildPad
 A customizable open-source macropad for makers, coders, designers, and electronics builders.

+## Why I Built This
+Because building something yourself is way more fun than buying it.

 ## Features
 - 6 programmable mechanical keys
 - Rotary encoder